 In March 2015, Senate Bill 1 designated the Department of Consumer and Business Services to operate Oregon's health insurance exchange - an online marketplace that enables individuals and employers to shop, compare plans, and access financial assistance to help pay for insurance coverage.
+Operations of the Oregon health insurance exchange were transferred to the Oregon Health Authority effective July 1, 2021, pursuant to Senate Bill 65 (2021 Legislative Regular Session).

-The Oregon Health Insurance Marketplace (OHIM) is one of only three1 state-based exchanges that uses the federal marketplace platform for eligibility and enrollment (referred to as a SBE-FP).
+The Oregon Health Insurance Marketplace (OHIM) is one of only three state-based exchanges that uses the federal marketplace platform for eligibility and enrollment (referred to as an SBE-FP).